-After building a stable business, Jeff sold Friction CrossFit.
-He now works full time with Two-Brain Business and spends the rest of his time with his wife and two daughters.
+Once the business was stable, Jeff sold Friction CrossFit.
+He now works full time with Two-Brain Business, specializing in sales, and spends the rest of his time with his wife and two daughters.
 He holds a bachelor of science in kinesiology and exercise science from Michigan State University.